TO THE MEMBERS

 The Company has not given any loan or guarantees covered under the provisions ofsection 186 of the Companies Act 2013.

-At the Annual General Meeting held on 13thSeptember 2017 M/s RS Modi & Co.
-NewDelhi were appointed as Statutory Auditors of the Company to hold the office till theconclusion of 43rdAnnual General Meeting of the Company.
-In terms of theprovisions of amended Section 139(1) of the Companies Act 2013 the appointment ofstatutory auditors shall not require ratification at every Annual General Meeting.
+At the Annual General Meeting held on 13thSeptember 2017 M/s R S Modi & Co.
+NewDelhi were appointed as Statutory Auditors of the Company to hold the office till theconclusion of 43rdAnnual General Meeting of the Company in 2022 In terms of theprovisions of amended Section 139(1) of the Companies Act 2013 the appointment ofstatutory auditors shall not require ratification at every Annual General Meeting.

 b.
 Secretarial Auditor